frankhale/toby/README.md

 ##Usage

+**Important Key Combos:**

+F1 - Switch between video search and video playback (once a video has been selected and is playing) F3 - Restart app (Still leaving this in here for debug purposes)
+F5 - Add the current playing video to data.json (see Updating data.json)
+F12 - Open Developer tools (Still leaving this in here for debug purposes)

+NOTE: F5 adds a video to data.json only if it doesn't already exist.
+At the end of playing a YouTube video you'll receive suggestions for related videos that you may want to watch.
+If you click these videos and you like them you can press F5 to add the video to your play list.

+###How can I update the play list?

 The data folder has a JSON file in it which is pretty self explanatory.
 There is an array of genres which have a set of videos that go with them.
 Basically what you do is you just grab the title of the video and the embed URL from